maxplomer/resume/README.md

 Feb 2016 - Present<br>
 New York, NY<br>
    Project: Truveris / OneRx.com<br>
-   ●   Worked with UX/UI team at a pharmaceutical software company correcting React.js app to mock-ups and troubleshooting responsive design elements in a very complex mobile-friendly frontend with lots of inherited CSS classes<br>
+   ●   Collaborated with UX/UI team at a pharmaceutical software company correcting React.js app to mock-ups and troubleshooting responsive design elements in a very complex mobile-friendly frontend with lots of inherited CSS classes<br>
    ●   Investigated design interaction and implemented integration between map and list components by creating a custom event on the window object, when user hovered over item in list the associated Google Maps marker bounces twice and comes to front of markers<br>
    ●   Created a React.js text input component to fix the placeholder text disappearing on focus glitch for Internet Explorer versions 10 and 11, as this was an important design interaction<br>